 My Final Thoughts on “Into Thin Air” by Jon Krakauer

 My point is that many people urged Krakauer not write this book so close (in timeframe) to the tragedy.
 His decision to do so led to the most accurate and detailed account of the disaster by far.
-I fear that had he waited, guilt, remorse or other may have led him to also trek with the same eggshell nature everyone else ultimately did.
+I fear that if he had waited, guilt, remorse or “other” may have led him to also trek with the same eggshell nature everyone else ultimately did.